Methodology - Charité Compass on Research Quality

 Acknowledgements

 I gratefully acknowledge the valuable contributions of our colleagues at QUEST Center for Responsible Research, especially Silke Kniffert, Natascha Drude, Evgeny Bobrov, Sarah Weschke, Alexandra Bannach-Brown, and Sofija Vojvodić, as well as our colleagues at Charité3R, especially Lisa Grohmann, in providing comprehensive expert input on responsible research practices.
 Their insights and expertise were instrumental in developing items describing QUEST program-relevant research practices.
-I also acknowledge the assistance of ChatGPT, an AI language model developed by OpenAI, assisting in the streamlining and refinement of item wording, thereby improving the clarity and coherence of the research practice scales presented here.
+I also acknowledge the assistance of ChatGPT, an AI language model developed by OpenAI, which assisted in streamlining and refining the wording of items, thereby improving the clarity and coherence of the research practice scales presented here.
 All final decisions regarding content and structure remain the author's responsibility.

 Funding

-The Development of the Charité Quality Compass received funding by the Stiftung Charité through the Max Rubner Award 2022, project number StC_MRP_2022_10.
+The project received funding by the Stiftung Charité through the Max Rubner Award 2022, project number StC_MRP_2022_10.